scottkwon/pybelt/README.md

 Gather your friends and plan a trip!

-This trip planner helps you keep track of your travel itenerary to be efficient as possible when traveling.
+Built with Django and Materialize this trip planner helps you and your friends keep track of your travel itenerary.